GoogleChrome/web.dev/src/site/content/en/blog/pwas-on-oculus-2/index.md

   controllers in both hands.'
 subhead: >
   The Oculus Quest 2 is a virtual reality (VR) headset created by Oculus, a division of Meta.
-  Developers can now build and distribute 2D and 3D progressive web apps (PWA) that take advantage of Oculus Quest 2's multitasking feature.
+  Developers can now build and distribute 2D and 3D Progressive Web Apps (PWA) that take advantage of Oculus Quest 2's multitasking feature.
 description: >
   The Oculus Quest 2 is a virtual reality (VR) headset created by Oculus, a division of Meta.